 - Record your live streams and make them available as video on demand.
 This is also a great way to lock in the experience of each event forever.
 It allows people who missed the live event to watch it later on their own time.

 We’ve created this step-by-step how-to guide on the live streaming of church services.
 While it may seem overwhelming to figure out how to get your Sunday service online quickly, we’re here to help you.
 Please follow this how to live stream your church service to set everything up correctly.

 - Start with a road map of where you are now and where you want to be.
 Take note if you already have video equipment available and what type of new equipment you’d like to invest in.

 - Consider where you want to stream your sermon.
 This will determine the platform you end up using to live stream the church service.

 - Use a video encoder.
 An encoder takes your video signal and compressing it into a stream of data that can be sent over the internet.
-There are pieces of software that you can use for encoding, but for the best quality, use dedicated encoding hardware.
+These are essential additions to live broadcast software for churches that you can use for encoding, but for the best quality, use dedicated encoding hardware.

 - Ensure that your internet connection is fast enough to stream.
 You can get a dedicated internet connection for your stream.